microsoft/jupyter-Kqlmagic/README.rst

 Bind variables (bind parameters) can be used in the "named" (:x) style.
-The variable names used should be defined in the local namespace
+The variable names used should be defined in the local namespace.

 .. code-block:: python